zhenjiao/openlocTest/loc/de/articles/resource-group-overview.md

 Azure Resource Manager provides completely compatible operations through Azure PowerShell, Azure CLI for Mac, Linux, and Windows, the Azure portal, or REST API.
 You can use the interface that works best for you, and move quickly between the interfaces without confusion.
 The portal even displays notification for actions taken outside of the portal.

-For information about PowerShell, see [Using Azure PowerShell with Resource Manager](./powershell-azure-resource-manager.md) und [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/library/azure/dn757692.aspx).
+For information about PowerShell, see [Using Azure PowerShell with Resource Manager](./powershell-azure-resource-manager.md) and [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/library/azure/dn757692.aspx).

 For information about Azure CLI, see [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](./virtual-machines/xplat-cli-azure-resource-manager.md).

 For information about the REST API, see [Azure Resource Manager REST API Reference](https://msdn.microsoft.com/library/azure/dn790568.aspx).

-## Die nächsten Schritte
+## Next Steps
 Getting Started

 - [Using Azure PowerShell with Resource Manager](./powershell-azure-resource-manager.md)